Henry Timmins

-Henry Timmins (born c.
-1858) was a Canadian shopkeeper who, with his younger brother, Noah, became an influential mining financier.
+Louis-Xavier Henri Timmins (17 August 1859 – 1 June 1930), known commonly as Henry Timmins, was a Canadian shopkeeper who, with his younger brother, Noah, became an influential mining financier.
 The brothers are considered to be among the most significant founding fathers of the Canadian mining industry.

 Early life

 Timmins was born Louis-Xavier Henri Timmins, in 1858, to Henriette Mineur (aka Moyer, aka Miner) (1830–1894), a German immigrant, and Noël Timmins (1828–1887), a merchant, who had emigrated from England with his parents, Joseph Timmins (1795–1835) and Marguerite Hirschbeck (aka Aspeck, died 1805), the latter being of German and French descent — her mother, Louise-Amable Morin, was a direct descendant of 17th-Century settlers Noël Morin and his wife, Hélène Desportes, who is often counted as the first white child born in Canada.
 Both Miner and Timmins maternally descend from several early French-Canadian settler families, include Boucher, Langlois, Guyon, Gagné, Gaudry, Merlot, Proulx and Martin.

 Noël Timmins prospered plying the lumber and fur trades, and founded the Timmins General Store in the French-Canadian hamlet of Mattawa, Ontario, where the family had become "thoroughly francicized," according to Lucy Griffith Paré, daughter-in-law of Noah and Henry Timmins' sister, Josephine, and author of The Seeds: The Life Story of a Matriarch, who had encountered them "more at ease in French than in English."
 Today, Mattawa remains one-third francophone.

 Noël Timmins bequeathed his general store and fortune to his sons, Louis-Xavier-Henri and Noé-Antoine, who became better known as Noah.
 Eldest son Louis-Xavier-Henri was commonly known as Henri and, in the mining industry, is remembered as Henry Timmins.